-Template 9.2 - BTAR %
+Template 9.2: BTAR %

-Institutions may disclose in this template the percentage of BTAR assets as disclosed in template 1 compared to the total assets in the denominator of the BTAR as disclosed in row 17 of template 9.1.
+Institutions shall disclose in this template the percentage of BTAR assets as disclosed in template 1 compared to the total assets in the denominator of the BTAR as disclosed in row 17 of template 9.1.

+Institutions shall disclose this template on an annual basis, based on materiality assessment.

-Template 9.3 - BTAR %
+Template 9.3: Summary table - BTAR %

-This template contains a summary of the BTAR KPI, breakdown by climate change environmental objective, and total, and with the breakdown for stock and flow.
+This template contains a summary of the BTAR KPIs, breakdown by climate change environmental objectives, and total, and with the breakdown for stock and flow.

-Template 10 – Other climate change mitigating actions that are not covered in Regulation (EU) 2020/852

-This template covers other climate change mitigating actions and includes exposures of the institutions that are not taxonomy-aligned as referred to in Regulation (EU) 2020/852 according to templates 7 and 8 but that still support counterparties in the transition and adaptation process for the objectives of climate change mitigation and climate change adaptation.
-Those mitigating actions and activities shall include bonds and loans issued under standards other than the Union standards, including green bonds; sustainable bonds that are linked to aspects on climate change; sustainability-linked bonds that are linked to aspects on climate change; green loans; sustainability-linked loans that are linked to aspects on climate change; sustainability-linked loans that are linked to aspects on climate change.
+Institutions shall disclose this template on an annual basis, based on materiality assessment.

+Template 10 – Mitigating actions outside the EU taxonomy: Assets contributing to sustainability and transition finance

+This template covers institutions’ environmental risk mitigating actions other than taxonomy-aligned exposures as referred to in Regulation (EU) 2020/852.
+The scope of this template is institutions’ investments (assets side) that support their counterparties in contributing to the six environmental objectives as defined in the Taxonomy Regulation but are not categorised and disclosed under templates 6 (i.e. in GAR) and 9 (i.e. under BTAR), including assets that are linked to transition finance.

+This template shall cover assets that are clasisfied by the institution as green beyond the taxonomy and those related to transition finance in accordance with the institutions’ own definitions and criteria to identify these assets.
+The identification of these assets may be based on industry standards such as Loan Market Associations’ Green Loan Principles for green assets, Sustainability-Linked Loan Principles for transition finance, International Capital Market Association Green Bond Principles, standards for mortgage loans under Energy Efficiency Mortgage Initiative as well as the Europan Commission recommendation (EU) 2023/1425 on facilitating finance for the transition to a sustainable economy.

-Institutions shall include in the narrative accompanying this template detailed explanations on the nature and type of mitigating actions reflected in this template, including information on the type of risks that they aim to mitigate, climate change objectives that they support and information on the related counterparties and the timing of the actions.
-They shall also explain why those exposures are not fully aligned with the criteria laid down in Regulation (EU) 2020/852, and are not sustainable in accordance with Regulation (EU) 2020/852 but still contribute towards mitigating climate change risk transition or physical risk, as well as any other relevant information that may help understand the risk management framework of the institution.
+Institutions shall include in the narrative accompanying this template detailed explanations on the nature and type of mitigating actions reflected in this template, including information on the type of risks that they aim to mitigate, environmental objectives that they support and information on the related counterparties and the duration of the actions.
+Institutions shall also disclose the standards and criteria used to define green/sustainable assets beyond the taxonomy and transition finance.
+In addition, institutions shall explain why those exposures are not fully aligned with the criteria laid down in Regulation (EU) 2020/852, and are not sustainable in accordance with Regulation (EU) 2020/852 but still mitigate environmental risk, as well as any other relevant information that may clarify the risk management framework of the institution.

-Institutions shall start disclosing the information included in the templates with first disclosure reference date as of 31 December 2022.
+Institutions shall disclose in the rows of the template, (i) green and sustainable assets on their banking book, e.g. green loans and investment in green bonds, and (ii) transition finance, e.g. investment in equity, investment in sustainability-linked bonds, sustainability-linked loans, broken down by counterparty as referred to in Part 1, point 42, of the EBA IT solutions published on EBA’s website related to the reporting on financial information.

+Institutions shall disclose this template on an annual basis, based on materiality assessment.

+Institutions shall disclose in this template: